Some posts contain compensated links. Please read this disclaimer for more info.

 Brasov also has the largest church in Romania, called the Black Church.
 This is one of the most representative monuments of gothic Architecture in the country, dating back to the 14th – 15th century.

-The Black Church has a length of more than 89 meters and, due to its size, when it was finished, it was awarded the title of the greatest church between Vienna and Constantinople.
+The Black Church has a length of more than 89 meters and, due to its size, when it was finished, it was awarded the title of the most incredible church between Vienna and Constantinople.
 The church also has the largest organ in Europe (it has 4,000 tubes) and the heaviest bell in Romania.

 30. Super-Fast 4G Speed